Behaviour, Attendance & Welfare

 We work hard to ensure that the school is a place where all students are able to achieve their potential as learners and leaders, with relevant support, care and guidance from appropriate staff.
 This is being achieved by incorporating therapeutic approaches to dealing with behaviour into the school’s procedures for promoting good behaviour amongst its students.

-- Adopting therapeutic approaches when interacting with other members of the school community:
+- Establishing therapeutic approaches when interacting with other members of the school community:

 - Creating positive experiences inside and outside the classroom for all members of the school community, so that students enjoy their learning and make rapid progress